JAMBASTIC.

 The problem

 The problem is not only interception.
-The problem is persistence.

 What Jambastic does at a glance